USNS Norwalk: War relief and Seacowboys

 In 1946, after World War II, Norwalk Victory was converted to a livestock ship, also called a cowboy ship.
 From 1946 to 1947, the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
 These "seagoing cowboys" made about 360 trips on 73 different ships.
 The Heifers for Relief project was started by the Church of the Brethren in 1942; in 1953, this became Heifer International.
-Norwalk Victory made six trips moving horses, heifers, and mules, as well as a some chicks, rabbits, and goats.
+Norwalk Victory made six trips moving horses, heifers, and mules, as well as some chicks, rabbits, and goats.
 Her trips were to Greece, Poland and Yugoslavia from February 1946 to January 1947.
 In 1947 she was wrecked in the Schelde River, France; she was, raised, repaired, and put back into service.

 With the war over and her post-war work completed, on 21 October 1947 she was laid up in the National Defense Reserve Fleet at the James River Reserve Fleet.